Radialization of satellite orbits in galaxy mergers: Previous works

 \citet{Tamfal2021} simulated a 1:10 merger using a modern tree code (\textsc{Pkdgrav3}) with a large number of particles (up to $3\times10^8$).
 They placed the satellite on a moderately eccentric orbit and considered live (disrupting) satellites and rigid (point-mass) ones.
 One of the key features in their analysis was the decomposition of the host galaxy density into spherical harmonics, which they used to separate the ``local'' response of the halo (the classical density wake) from the ``global'' modes, primarily the $l=1$ harmonic (dipole).
 The latter was found to be very prominent in all simulations, appearing right after the first pericentre passage and persisting until the end of the evolution, even when the satellite was already disrupted.
 They also investigated the torque acting on the satellite (only in the point-mass case) and its dependence on the distance (using only particles within a certain radius to compute the torque).
 They find that the local wake dominates up until the first pericentre passage, after which the bulk of the torque is created by the global response of the host galaxy.
 Thus they conclude that the global modes are actually the dominant cause of the orbital decay.
 Note that in their case, in contrast to Weinberg's analysis, the spherical-harmonic decomposition of the host galaxy is calculated with respect to its (moving) centre of density, thus the dipole perturbation must vanish at small radii and hence the $l=1$ mode represents the internal deformation of the host galaxy rather than its offset from the centre of mass of the entire system (although they do not discuss this explicitly).

 To summarize, most of previous work considered simplified cases of point-like satellites and did not specifically address the eccentricity evolution.
-While the CDF approximation adequately describes the energy loss rate, leading to the conclusion by many authors that the local wake is the dominant effect, it does not match the increase of eccentricity seen in some simulations.
-It seems plausible that the global perturbations in the host galaxy, as well as the self-friction caused by the mass stripped from the satellite, may be important for this radialization.
+The CDF approximation adequately describes the energy loss rate, leading to the conclusion by many authors that the local wake is the dominant effect.
+However, it does not match the increase of eccentricity seen in the cosmologically motivated simulations \citep[e.g.,][]{Amorisco2017}.
+It seems plausible that the global perturbations in the host galaxy, as well as the self-friction caused by the mass stripped from the satellite, may be important for this radialization~\citep[cf][]{Barnes1988,Barnes1992,Amorisco2017}.